 - Prepare PCI compliant environment to install your software into.

-- Optimize existing integrations with banks and processors.
+- Set up existing integrations with banks and processors.

-- Optimize integrations with front-end systems (POS systems, CRM systems, etc).
+- Integrate software with front-end systems (POS systems, CRM systems, etc).

-- Optimize business processes related to merchant life-cycle.
-These include onboarding, funding, reconciliation, settlement, reporting, chargeback handling etc.
+- Optimize business processes to merchant life-cycle.
+These include onboarding, funding, reconciliation, settlement, reporting, chargeback handling, etc.

 - Develop clear strategies for data migration.
 The data includes merchant data, transaction data, tokens, recurring billing data, etc.

 - Get ready (i.e. compile all the documentation) for PCI audit.
 Preferably, you should record all the necessary procedures at the initial development phase.